Rag1D2/maxReact/README.md

 # maxReact

-Files from the Academind Udemy course React the complete guide.
+Files from the Academind Udemy course React the Complete Guide.